Oliver-Slape/Software-Development-and-Life-Cycle/README.md

 of prototypes and simulations. <h4>

 ## How is risk mamaged in the Spiral model ?
-### Risk is managed in the Sprial model at the risk assesment stage.
-This is where risk is idetified and alternate solutions are made to solve this.
-At the end of this phase a prototype is produced.
+### The Spiral models main aspect is focusing on risks.
+Every aspect of the product and work becomes transparent as it is all a secondary action.
+After the initial design and development stage there is a massive risk assessment stage.
+This is where every possible risk is monitored and mediated.
+This is also a continuation of the entire model.
+If the risks are sorted out in first priority it can mediate a lot of wasted time.
+The model is very adaptive.
+Rather than managing risks after development and possibly wasting time on unnecessary work, the spiral model mediates this before development.